cirosantilli/linux-cheat/net/apache.md

 ##Redirect

-precedence over aliases
+Returns a redirect HTTP response.
+Takes precedence over aliases.

     Alias /test/redir /test
     Redirect /test/redir http://www.google.com

+The following goes to google:

     firefox localhost/test/redir &
-goes to google

 ##cgi

-###requires

-<#http>

 **cgi** is a protocol of how a server communicates with a cgi script

-a cgi script is simply a script/executable that outputs the part of http response
+A cgi script is simply a script/executable that outputs the part of http response

-this part includes some last header lines which the server delegates to it, notably `content type`, followed by "\n\n" followed by the entire body.
+This part includes some last header lines which the server delegates to it, notably `content type`, followed by "\n\n" followed by the entire body.

-the server passes information to the script through environment variables only.
+The server passes information to the script through environment variables only.

 ###fastcgi

-a faster version of cgi that does not start a new process pre request
+A faster version of cgi that does not start a new process pre request

-implementations: mod_fastcgi vs mod_fcgid
+Implementations: mod_fastcgi vs mod_fcgid
 <http://superuser.com/questions/228173/whats-the-difference-between-mod-fastcgi-and-mod-fcgid>

-install mod_fastcgi:
-    sudo aptitude install -y libapache2-mod-fastcgi

 ###ScriptAlias

-the script:
+The script:

     echo '#!/usr/bin/perl
     print "Content-type: text/html";